AGalabov/AGalabov.github.io/advent-of-code-day-1-using-types.md

 1. Given a number `N` we create a tuple from it using `BuildTuple`
 2. We then create another tuple, expanding the current tuple and adding one more type element (`any`).
-3. Finally we use `Length` so that we go back to a number constant number type.
+3. Finally we use `Length` so that we go back to a constant number type.

 As a result we have: